Affiliate links on Android Authority may earn us a commission. Learn more.

 - Tap the toggle next to Heart Rate to turn the green lights on or off.

 The easiest way to keep your Apple Watch screen off is to put the device in Theater Mode.
-Swipe up from your watch screen and tap the Theater Mode icon (two drama masks).
+Tap your back button to access the control center and tap the Theater Mode icon (two drama masks).

 If there are green lights on the back of your Apple Watch when it is off your wrist, check to see if you have an active workout or breath exercise running.